CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

   + *(68)* — (6 x 16^1) + (8 x 16^0) → (6 x 16) + (8 x 1) = ***104***
   + *(69)* — (6 x 16^1) + (9 x 16^0) → (6 x 16) + (9 x 1) = ***105***

-We referred to the [ASCII table](https://www.rapidtables.com/code/text/ascii-table.html) to find the corresponding characters for each decimal value:
+Refer to the [ASCII table](https://www.rapidtables.com/code/text/ascii-table.html) to find the corresponding characters for each decimal value:

   + Decimal value 104 corresponds to the ASCII character '**h**'.
   + Decimal value 105 corresponds to the ASCII character '**i**'.